-Speak to Our Experienced Las Vegas Nursing Home Abuse Attorneys at Bertoldo, Baker, Carter & Smith Today
+Speak to Our Experienced Las Vegas Nursing Home Abuse Attorneys at Bertoldo, Baker, Carter, Smith & Cullen Today

 It is perfectly reasonable to alert the staff of any shortcomings your loved one is experiencing, especially if they are missing medicine doses or are visually unhappy with one of the staff members.
 After all, this is someone you love, and you want what is best for them.

-If you believe that your loved one is being subjected to nursing home negligence or abuse, contact our Las Vegas personal injury attorneys at Bertoldo, Baker, Carter & Smith at (702) 505-8115 today to schedule a free consultation to discuss your concerns, rights, and options in holding the facility responsible for their negligence.
+If you believe that your loved one is being subjected to nursing home negligence or abuse, contact our Las Vegas personal injury attorneys at Bertoldo, Baker, Carter, Smith & Cullen at (702) 505-8115 today to schedule a free consultation to discuss your concerns, rights, and options in holding the facility responsible for their negligence.